 oBulk: slowest, lowest cost, 5–12 hours retrieval time

-•Communication encryption to use: By default a profile will use the global default, which is TLS v1.0.
+•Communication encryption to use: By default a profile will use the global default (which is TLS v1.0 on Windows 8.0 or older, and TLS v1.2 on Windows 8.1 or newer).
 This provides the best compatibility with all cloud services and versions of Windows.
 More secure versions are available but they may not work with the cloud service or your operating system.
 With this setting you can override the default.

 Setting the MIME type (Content-Type)

 You can change the MIME Content-Type for files that are uploaded to a Cloud Storage Service by using a custom MIME.TXT file.
 Note that not all cloud services allow the Content-Type to be specified.

 Create a text file called MIME.TXT in the folder where the SyncBackPro executable is.
 By default, this location is at: